This post may include affiliate links; for details, see our disclosure policy.

 Why is it called French 75?

-Most sources say that French 75 was invented in 1915 at the New York Bar in Paris.
-It got this name because it was as powerful as a French 75mm field gun.
-Whatever the case, the name is just plain fun to say: another reason why I love this classic champagne cocktail!
+Most sources say that French 75 was invented in 1915 at Harry’s New York Bar in Paris, a popular bar where other famous classic cocktails were born (like the Bloody Mary, Sidecar, Between the Sheets, and more).
+The cocktail got this name because it was as powerful as a French 75mm field gun, a weapon used by the French army during World War I.

 Can you make a non-alcoholic French 75?